 \section{Introduction}

 Many recent successes in reinforcement learning are driven by a class of algorithms called policy gradient methods.
 These methods search over a parameterized class of polices by performing stochastic gradient descent on a cost function capturing the cumulative expected cost incurred.
-Specifically, for discounted or episodic problems, they treat the scalar cost function $\ell(\theta) = \intop J_{\pi_\theta}(s) d\rho(s)$, which averages the total cost-to-go function $J_{\pi_\theta}$ over a random initial state distribution $\rho$.
-Policy gradient methods aim to optimize over a smooth, and often stochastic, class of parameterized policies $\{\pi_{\theta}\}_{\theta \in \Theta}$ by performing stochastic gradient descent on $\ell(\cdot)$, following the iteration
+Specifically, for discounted or episodic problems, they treat the scalar cost function $\ell(\pi) = \intop J_{\pi}(s) d\rho(s)$, which averages the total cost-to-go function $J_{\pi}$ over a random initial state distribution $\rho$.
+Policy gradient methods aim to optimize over a smooth, and often stochastic, class of parameterized policies $\{\pi_{\theta}\}_{\theta \in \Theta}$ by performing stochastic gradient descent on $\ell(\cdot)$, as in the iteration

 Stochastic gradients can be generated by monte-carlo simulation, even in complex environments and with policies represented by deep neural networks \citep{schulman2015trust, schulman2015high, schulman2017proximal}.
 This approach is especially appealing when one has an inductive bias about the form of an effective policy.
 For example, \cite{glasserman1995sensitivity} use gradient descent to optimize over simple structured policies in a realistic simulator of a multi-echelon inventory control problem.
 Direct policy search has been used in control problems in robotics \citep{peters2006policy}, manufacturing \citep{caramanis1992perturbation}, arcade games \citep{schulman2015trust}, revenue management \citep[Section~3.5.1]{talluri2006theory}, ambulance redeployment \citep{maxwell2013tuning}, scheduling in queues \citep{l1994stochastic1,l1994stochastic2}, and many other areas.

 Unfortunately, while policy gradient methods can be applied to a very broad class of problems, it is not clear whether they adequately address even simple control problems solvable by classical methods.
-A key challenge is that the total cost $\ell$ is a non-convex function of $\theta$.
-Typical of results concerning the black-box optimization of non-convex functions, policy gradient methods are widely understood to converge asymptotically to a stationary point or a local minimum.
-Important theory guarantees this under technical conditions \citep{marbach2001simulation,sutton2000policy, baxter2001infinite} and it is widely repeated in textbooks and surveys \cite{peters2006policy, grondman2012survey, sutton2018reinforcement}.
+A key challenge is that the total cost $\ell(\cdot)$ is a non-convex function of the chosen policy.
+Typical of results concerning black-box optimization of non-convex functions, policy gradient methods are widely understood to converge asymptotically to a stationary point or a local minimum.
+Important theory guarantees this under technical conditions \citep{marbach2001simulation,sutton2000policy, baxter2001infinite} and it is widely repeated in textbooks and surveys \citep{peters2006policy, grondman2012survey, sutton2018reinforcement}.
 But the literature seems to provide almost no guarantees into the \emph{quality} of these stationary points.
 Worse yet, Example \ref{ex: counterexample} shows that policy gradient methods can get stuck in a bad local minimum in very simple examples even when the policy class contains the optimal policy.